 Following completion of our redomiciliation, changes to our share capital will be decided by the shareholders at the General Meeting.
 The shareholders at the General Meeting may at any time decide to increase or decrease the share capital.
-Such resolution must satisfy the following quorum and majority requirements (i) a quorum of 50% of the issued share capital must be present or represented at the General Meeting, and (ii) the capital increase must be approved by at least 75% of the votes cast at the General Meeting.
-If there is no quorum, a second General Meeting must be convened where no quorum requirement applies but where the special 75% majority requirement applies.
+Such resolution must satisfy the following quorum and majority requirements: (i) a quorum of 50% of the issued share capital must be present or represented at the meeting, and (ii) the capital increase must be approved by at least 75% of the votes cast at the meeting.
+If there is no quorum, a second meeting must be convened where no quorum requirement applies but where the special 75% majority requirement applies.

 Subject to the same quorum and majority requirements, the shareholders at the General Meeting may authorize the Belgian Board, within certain limits, to increase our share capital without any further approval of shareholders by way of authorized capital.
-This authorization needs to be limited in time (i.e., it can only be granted for a renewable period of a maximum of five years) and in scope (i.e., the increase by way of authorized capital at the time of the authorization).
+This authorization needs to be limited in time (i. e., it can only be granted for a renewable period of a maximum of five years) and in scope (i. e., the increase by way of authorized capital may not exceed the amount of the share capital at the time of the authorization).